Integrated Controls Management (ICM) Model

 The ICM utilizes a Plan, Do, Check & Act (PCDA) approach that is a logical way to design a governance structure:

-Do.
-Arguably, this is the most important section for cybersecurity and privacy practitioners.
+- Do.
+Arguably, this is the most important section for cybersecurity & data privacy practitioners.
 Controls are the “security glue” that make processes, applications, systems and services secure.
 Procedures (also referred to as control activities) are the processes how the controls are actually implemented and performed.
-The Secure Controls Framework (SCF) can be an excellent starting point for a control set if your organization lacks a comprehensive set of cybersecurity and privacy controls.
+The Secure Controls Framework (SCF) can be an excellent starting point for a control set if your organization lacks a comprehensive set of cybersecurity & data privacy controls.

 Integrated Controls Management (ICM) Principles